denmedius/pyaudisam/README.md

 * zoopt 0.4.0
 * xlrd 2.0 (only for .xls format support)

-You will get no support outside of this (but porting to python 3.12 is planned for 2024).
+You will get no support outside of this (but porting to python 3.12 & pandas 2.x is planned for 2024 or 2025).

 As for testing:
 * pytest, pytest-cov